learningtapestry/ssdn/docs/architecture-design.md

 must take into account minimizing the number of data processing steps as well as using the most adequate technologies and services.
 * **Multi-tenant:** Our plan is to support multi-tenancy at the “partner” level, but not at the “Ed Tech vendor” level.
-So a Nucleus node can collect data for multiple partners (aka Districts) for a single vendor.
+So a SSDN node can collect data for multiple partners (aka Districts) for a single vendor.
 But it cannot collect data for multiple Ed Tech vendors on a single node.
 Future versions may support more advanced multi-tenancy.